 The article by Wisestep explains several tips to counter the issues of Employment gaps.
 Use them briefly in your resume and more importantly during your interview.

 4: Are You a Job-hopper?

 Let’s face it; everyone has been on a spell of job-hopping.
 The bad news is that such an image will taint your chances of getting a job.

 Bundle up several similar positions into one “chunk.”
 Cut this part of the story short and concentrate on the positions where you did well.

-5: Use Problem-Action-Results Approach to Impress interviewer at the Hotel
+5: Use the Problem-Action-Results Approach to Impress the interviewer at the Hotel

 Image by Resume Samples 209